annamiriams/fresh-futures/README.md

 * **[AbstractUser](https://medium.com/@engr.tanveersultan53/when-and-how-to-use-django-abstractuser-and-abstractbaseuser-f02922745431)**: Used to simplify User Model by accessing Django's default fields (like username, first_name, last_name, etc).
 * **[Django Field "choices"](https://vindevs.com/blog/how-to-use-django-field-choices-with-code-examples-p60/#:~:text=The%20choices%20option%20in%20a,forms%20and%20the%20Django%20admin.)**: Learning about "options" in Django was particularly when handling the user survey on the backend.
 The [docs](https://docs.djangoproject.com/en/5.2/ref/models/fields/) were also a great resource.
 * **[Hamburger fold-out menu](https://codepen.io/erikterwan/pen/EVzeRP)**: A guide on creating a fold-out hamburger menu using pure CSS.
+* **[Django Data Migrations](https://vindevs.com/blog/how-to-write-a-django-data-migration-how-they-work-p76/)**: In the user survey, a user needs to have the ability to "select all [checkboxes] that apply".
+Since the corresponding models were ManyToMany relaetionships, we needed to write a data migration to provide the various checkbox options.
+Thanks to an initial prompt in chatGPT that led us down a rabbit hole about data migrations and many other resources (including [this one](https://djangocentral.com/creating-an-empty-migration-file-in-django/), and of course [the docs](https://docs.djangoproject.com/en/5.2/howto/writing-migrations/)), we were able to render multi-select options for the user.
+* **[enter name of method/theory/etc](link)**: Description of how this resource was utilized.
+* **[enter name of method/theory/etc](link)**: Description of how this resource was utilized.
 * **[enter name of method/theory/etc](link)**: Description of how this resource was utilized.
 * **[enter name of method/theory/etc](link)**: Description of how this resource was utilized.
 * **[enter name of method/theory/etc](link)**: Description of how this resource was utilized.